Preparing for disasters: Build strong, build smart

 Build to the Latest Codes

 It is also very important that codes are properly applied.
-Proper application requires that building departments be sufficiently staffed with plan reviewers, inspectors and other qualified professionals, and that building officials are trained and stay up to date with code advancements through continuing education (more on this in Week Two).
+Proper application requires that local building departments be sufficiently staffed with plan reviewers, inspectors and other qualified professionals, and that building officials are trained and stay up to date with code advancements through continuing education (more on this in Week Two).
 Studies show good code enforcement decreases loss following disasters by up to 25 percent.
 When states and local jurisdictions apply the latest codes and they are diligently enforced, they are more likely to qualify for federal pre-disaster mitigation funding and for more post-disaster recovery assistance.
-Further, newly expanded FEMA grants will fund code adoption and enforcement pre-disaster – providing new resources for communities to update or build out enforcement efforts.
+Further, newly expanded FEMA grants will fund code adoption, administration and enforcement pre- and post- disaster – providing new resources for communities to update or build out enforcement efforts.

 The development and widespread adoption of building codes creates a uniform regulatory environment in which design professionals and contractors are held to a set of standards adopted by and applicable to the jurisdiction in which they work.
 The Rebuilding of London Act of 1666, after the Great Fire of London that same year, was the first building code of the modern era.
 Building regulation in the United States began in the late 1800s when major cities began to adopt and enforce building codes, also in response to large fires in densely populated urban areas.
 Over time, the scope of building codes broadened.
 Today, building codes address structural integrity, lighting, ventilation, safe egress, construction materials as well as fire resistance.
 They specify the minimum requirements to safeguard the health, safety and general welfare of building occupants.